-Ever since my kids started school (9 years ago), I have always packed them a waste-free lunchbox (pictured below).
+Ever since my kids started school (10 years ago), I have always packed them a waste-free lunchbox such as the one pictured below.
 These are lunchboxes with compartments that eliminate the need to use pre-packaged products, plastic wrap and zip lock bags.

 2. DON’T PURCHASE INDIVIDUAL SERVES

 It is convenient to purchase pre-packaged foods.
 E.g. Grainwaves come in individual packs and one larger packet.
 I purchase a larger packet, open contents into an air-tight container and add handfuls directly to my kid’s lunchbox.
 Not only does this reduce waste but it is also a cheaper option over purchasing single-serve packaged products.

 3. USE THE CLOTHESLINE

 The dryer is very convenient for drying clothes.
 However, over time it will increase your electricity bill.
 Create a laundry routine that will help you get through your mountain of laundry so you can eliminate the use of a dryer.
 If you really have to use the dryer, run your washing machine on an additional spin cycle to help remove out more excess water.
 This will reduce your drying time.

 There are many benefits for this.
 Paperless bills help save the environment and save you time driving to wherever you need to (usually the post office) to pay the bill.
 If you have set to pay your bill on a scheduled date electronically, this will help save you on late fee!

 Paperwork in the office can easily become a mess and get lost.
 Use my Budget Organiser to keep all your bills and receipts together in one place so you won’t forget to pay your bills.